Alluvial Soil

 3. Industrial Use

-The alluvial deposits in some regions comprise useful minerals, sand as well as clay that can be used in various industries such as:
+The alluvial deposits in some regions comprise useful minerals, sand, as well as clay that can be used in various industries such as:

-Brick making
+Bricks making

 Pottery